netgroup-polito/CrownLabs/cluster_config/external-dns/README.md

     };

     ```
-3. Edit `/etc/bind/named.conf.local`, and authorize the `k8s-ladispe-externaldns` key to perform updates for the zone of interest (e.g. `ipv6.polito.it`):
+4. Edit `/etc/bind/named.conf.local`, and authorize the `k8s-ladispe-externaldns` key to perform updates for the zone of interest (e.g. `crown-labs.ipv6.polito.it`):
     ```
     zone "ipv6.polito.it" {
         ...
         update-policy {
-            grant k8s-ladispe-externaldns zonesub ANY;
+            grant k8s-ladispe-externaldns wildcard *.crown-labs.ipv6.polito.it ANY;
         };
     };
     ```
-4. Reload the bind9 configuration:
+5. Reload the `bind9` configuration:
     ```sh
     # rndc reload
     ```